samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 **2.Features**

 Here are the features provided by each script:
-1. Accuracy Measurement – Calculate the classification accuracy of each model to assess its overall prediction performance on the bird species dataset.
+1. Accuracy Measurement: Calculate the classification accuracy of each model to assess its overall prediction performance on the bird species dataset.
-2. LIME-based Feature Relevance – Use LIME (Local Interpretable Model-Agnostic Explanations) to generate visual explanations for each model’s predictions, identifying the key image features influencing those decisions.
+2. LIME-based Feature Relevance: Use LIME (Local Interpretable Model-Agnostic Explanations) to generate visual explanations for each model’s predictions, identifying the key image features influencing those decisions.
-3. IoU Calculation – Compute Intersection over Union (IoU) scores to quantitatively compare the LIME-generated visual explanations with ground-truth regions of interest, ensuring that the models are focusing on relevant features.
+3. IoU Calculation: Compute Intersection over Union (IoU) scores to quantitatively compare the LIME-generated visual explanations with ground-truth regions of interest, ensuring that the models are focusing on relevant features.